Newegg Black Friday deals 2020: The best sales this week

 Newegg Black Friday Monitor Deals

 Looking to completely immerse yourself in your games?
 Short of checking out some of the Black Friday VR deals this 49" curved ultrawide monitor from Samsung is about as immersive as it gets.
-The QLED display features a 5120 x 1440-pixel display with a 240Hz refresh rate making it a fantastic gaming monitor if you have the desk space.View Deal
+The QLED display features a 5120 x 1440-pixel display with a 120Hz refresh rate making it a great gaming monitor if you have the desk space.View Deal

 Westinghouse 32" gaming monitor: was $299 now $239 @ Newegg